Guide to Networking as an MBA Applicant

 Know Your Goals & Questions

-Be clear on why you’re applying to an MBA and confident in sharing this.
+Be clear on why you’re pursuing an MBA and be ready to articulate it concisely.

 During the Conversation

-Share your goals briefly so they can give tailored advice.
+Share your goals briefly so the conversation can be tailored to you

 After the Conversation